Interconnectedness in the Global Financial Market

-By aggregating several days of returns, the timing mismatch becomes less important.
-But daily data are essential in this analysis because financial markets react quickly to new information.
-To work with daily data, a correction must be applied for the bias described above.

-The estimated daily dependencies from stocks traded in different stock exchanges and time zones are slightly biased but still informative.
-A correction factor is calculated on a country-to-country basis by comparing the estimation results from the daily data with the estimation from the weekly data for the same time period.
-This procedure is related to the works by \cite{christensen} and \cite{hayashi}.
+In the following we will use weekly returns when we analyze the entire time period.
+An analysis of the dynamics of dependencies (on the time scale of months) however requires the use of daily data.
+We therefore propose a method that uses the difference between the average estimated daily and the weekly correlations to calculate a correction factor that ties the estimation results for the daily data to the weekly data results.
+This procedure is related to the works by \cite{christensen} and \cite{hayashi}, albeit much simpler and to be understood as an approximation.

-We calculate a correction factor for the p-values in the following way: let $pr^w$ and $pr^d$ be $N\times N$ matrices where the elements are the average p-values on a country-to-country level (the matrix contains blocks with identical values resembling all pairs of countries).
+We calculate a correction factor for the p-values in the following way: let $\bar{P}^w$ and $\bar{P}^d$ be $N\times N$ matrices where the elements are the average p-values on a country-to-country level (the matrix contains blocks with identical values resembling all pairs of countries).
 After adding 1 to each element of these matrices, we can calculate the element-wise (notation:$\: ./ \:$) ratio of the p-values of the weekly and daily estimates.
-Then, the correction factor $pc$ can be calculated as
+Then, a matrix with correction factors $C$ can be calculated,

-where the second term corrects for differences in the p-values that are not due to non-synchronous trading times (we denote by $diag^*$ the diagonal blocks of $pr$ capturing the dependencies between stocks within one country).
-The $max$ and $min$ ensure that all p-values stay within the $[0,1]$ band.
+where the last term corrects for differences in the p-values that are not due to non-synchronous trading times (we denote by $diag^*$ the diagonal blocks of $R$ capturing the dependencies between stocks within one country).
 The corrected p-values can then be obtained as